 We take reasonable steps to ensure that our third-party data processors can meet our privacy and security requirements.

-We will only use the personal information you provide us for the purposes of delivering the services you have requested (such as registering you for an event, applying for funding) or carrying out our lawful functions.
+We will only use the personal information you provide us for the purposes of delivering the services you have requested (such as, but not limited to, registering you for an event, applying for funding), evaluating those services (to help us improve them or check they’re working) or carrying out our lawful functions.
+You can opt out of our communications activities, such as receiving our newsletter, at any time.

-Non-personal, non-identifiable information may be used for reports which may be assessed by third- parties, including researchers, government departments and funders to evaluate the effectiveness of Le Va’s work.
+Non-personal, non-identifiable information may be used for reports which may be assessed by third parties, including researchers, government departments or funders to evaluate the effectiveness of Le Va’s work.

-Where access to Le Va’s programmes (such as LifeKeepers) is being funded through a private company/organisation, personal details (name and role) and information regarding progress and completion may be shared with an individual’s employer (the employer will communicate this prior to making the training available to their staff) to ensure the individual is supported to complete the training in full.
+Where access to Le Va’s services (such as, but not limited to, LifeKeepers) is being funded through a private company/organisation, personal details (name and role) and information regarding progress and completion may be shared with an individual’s employer (the employer will communicate this prior to making the training available to their staff) to ensure the individual is supported to complete the training in full.

 Personal information pertaining to your clinical safety and wellbeing may be used to follow up with you.
-This information may be shared with third-parties if there are concerns about your immediate safety.
+This information may be shared with third parties if there are concerns about your immediate safety, or the immediate safety of someone else.
 Wherever possible, this will be communicated beforehand.

 We may share personal information if required by law (for example to assist with the investigation of a criminal offence), to prevent or lessen a serious threat to the health and safety of a person or the public, for statistical purposes where you will not be identified, or for any other lawful purpose under the Act.
 If our staff are threatened or abused, we may refer this to the Police.

-The Act gives you rights to request access to and correction of the personal information we hold about you.
-You can take steps to control the ways we use your information (such as opting out of receiving newsletters).
+The Privacy Act gives you rights to request access to and correction of the personal information we hold about you.
+You can take steps to control the ways we use your information (such as, but not limited to, opting out of receiving newsletters).
 You can also complain to us at any time if you think we have misused your personal information.

-Contact us to exercise any of these rights, including the right to complain about our privacy practices.
+Contact us at admin@leva.co.nz to exercise any of these rights, including the right to complain about our privacy practices.

-You have the right to request a copy of the personal information we hold about you (whether we have collected from you directly or from a third-party).
-You also have the right to ask us to correct your information if you think it is wrong.
+You have the right to request a copy of the personal information we hold about you (whether we have collected from you directly or from a third party).
+You also have the right to ask us to correct your information if you think it is wrong, or if you would like your personal information deleted.

 We will process your request as soon as possible, and no later than 20 working days after we receive it.